 A few drops of Tabasco or any other hot sauce

 In the meantime, boil some water (enough to just submerge the haddock) and lay your haddock into a pot.
 Throw some salt and over the haddock and add the bay leaves.
 Pour the boiling water over.
 Put on a medium heat for 2 mins and cover with a lid.
-Turn the heat off but leaved covered for another 5.
+Turn off the heat but leaved covered for another 5.

 Drain the water (reserve it, don’t throw it down the sink!) the haddock has been poaching in.
 Put the haddock onto a plate and let cool before you flake it into little chunks.